 HANDSTRAP ADJUSTMENT: Most people aren't aware that the strap on a Brownfish Handplane is adjustable.
 It looks like a thick piece of neoprene.
 If you pull back the neoprene, you will notice that it is polyester webbing and velcro underneath.
 Here is how to adjust:: With the nose of the board, pointing away from you, pull the neoprene from right to left, really cram it down to the left side.
 Undo the velcro on the right side and adjust it about 1/2 inch (direction pending if you want it looser or tighter.
 Don't pull the velcro all the way apart.
 Just tighten/loosen it at the end and work it back toward the crammed up neoprene.
 You won't be able to fasten the velcro all the way to the other end due to the crammed up neoprene being in the way.
 Fasten it as far as possible, then pull the neoprene all the way to the other side, over the lump you made, and fasten the rest of the way.
 It is a bit of a pain to adjust, but once you have found the snuggness that you like, then you will never have to adjust it again.

-To Review the last two years of Brownfish Handplanes, please visit the Handplane Goodness Blog below:
+To Review the early years of Brownfish Handplanes, please visit the Handplane Goodness Blog below: